Electropaedia logo

 They accept both higher charge and discharge rates and micro-cycles thus enabling applications which were previously not practical.

-The components of NiMH batteries include a cathode of Nickel-hydroxide, an anode of Hydrogen absorbing alloys and a Potassium-hydroxide (KOH) electrolyte.
 Like NiCd batteries, Nickel-metal Hydride batteries are susceptible to a "memory effect" although to a lesser extent.
 They are more expensive than Lead-acid and NiCd batteries, but they are considered better for the environment.

 Advantages

-Typical cycle life is 500 cycles (less than Nicads).
+Typical cycle life is 3000 cycles.

 Can be deep cycled.
+(80% to 100% DOD)

 Robust - NiMH batteries also tolerate over charge and over discharge conditions and this simplifies the battery management requirements.